-There’s no perfect musician; what you can find out there are musicians who are constantly working on improving their art to pass the music test.
+There’s no perfect musician; what you can find out is there are musicians who are constantly working on improving their art to pass the music test.
 Nothing should hold you down from reaching your full potential as an artist.

-You have to put in a great deal of time, effort and resources to play like a professional.
+You have to put in a great deal of time, effort, and resources to play like a professional.
 Know that it’s quite easy for artists to churn out music, but it’s hard work to make the music stand out.
-Of course, it’s not every artist that will reach the level of Drake, Beyonce or the late Michael Jackson in popularity, but you need to aspire to be among the greats.
+Of course, it’s not every artist that will reach the level of Drake, Beyonce, or the late Michael Jackson in popularity, but you need to aspire to be among the greats.

 It won’t matter if you are just an upcoming artist in a small town; someone relies on your music to uplift the mood and feed their soul.
 That’s why you need to go all out to ensure your music passes the test.
 Here are seven things you should do to improve your music;